Lushai Hills

 The Lushai Hills (Pron: ˌlʊˈʃaɪ, now called Mizo Hills) form a hilly region in the Patkai-Arakan Yoma mountain range system in Northeast India, in the present-day state of Mizoram.

 Geography

 The highest peak rising to an elevation of 2,157 m at Phawngpui, also known as 'Blue Mountain'.

 Flora and fauna

 The hills are for the most part covered with dense bamboo jungle and rank undergrowth; but in the eastern portion, owing probably to a smaller rainfall, open grass-covered slopes are found, with groves of oak and pine interspersed with rhododendrons.
 The Blue Mountain is the highest peak in Lushai hills.

 Inhabitants

 The Lushai Hills, now known as Mizoram, has a long history of hosting various tribal communities.
 The Mizo people have been the largest and most prominent among them.

-In addition to the Mizo community, the Hmar tribe shares cultural ties with the Mizos and resides in the region.
-The southern areas of the Lushai Hills are inhabited by the Chakma people, while the southernmost part is home to the Mara people.
+In addition to the Mizo community, the southern areas of the Lushai Hills are inhabited by the Chakma people.

-Another community, the Lai people, lives in specific parts of the Lushai Hills.